Patchyst/PatchyPack/README.md

 ```
 patchy
 ```
-Further Usage and examples can be found on: [Patchy gthub]: https://patchyst.github.io/
+Further Usage and examples can be found on: https://patchyst.github.io/